Diabetes Mellitus Type 2 In Adults

 How much exercise should I get?

 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Exercise for at least 30 minutes, 5 days a week.
-Include muscle strengthening activities 2 days each week, such as push-ups, sit-ups, and lifting weights.
-Work with your caregiver to plan the best exercise program for you.
+Include muscle strengthening activities 2 days each week.
+Work with your caregiver to create an exercise plan.

 - Check your feet each day for injuries or open sores.
 Ask your caregiver for activities you can do if you have an open sore.
 You will need to exercise carefully so that you do not make the sore worse.

-- Check your blood sugar level before and after exercise to learn how your body responds to exercise.
+- Check your blood sugar level before and after exercise.
 Caregivers may tell you to change the amount of insulin you take or food you eat.

 - Have a carbohydrate snack available during and after exercise.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

-- Drink liquids before, during, and after exercise.
+- Drink liquids that do not contain sugar before, during, and after exercise.
 Ask your dietitian or caregiver which liquids you should drink when you exercise.

 What can I do to manage my diabetes?